By Grace Beckett, Guest Contributor to TechAddiction

 Internet predators zero in on children through social networking sites, blogs, instant messaging, email, chat rooms and other discussion forums.
 They try to gain the trust and seduce their target by giving the child a lot of attention, kindness, affection and even gifts.
 The predators tend to talk about things that would interest children such as music, sports, movies, video games, and television shows.

-Online predators will sympathize and listen to every little problem of your child -
+Online predators will sympathize and listen to every little problem of your child - which is commonly known as "grooming".
+They may even evaluate the children they meet on the Internet for further personal contact.

 As a parent you need to talk to your child and educate them about sexual predators and other illegal activities that the child could get involved in on the Internet.
 Parental guidance is necessary when children access the Internet.